becauseofAI/caffe-plus-plus/README.md

 The Caffe revision: ```99bd99795dcdf0b1d3086a8d67ab1782a8a08383```(commit [SHA](https://github.com/BVLC/caffe/tree/99bd99795dcdf0b1d3086a8d67ab1782a8a08383))

 # New Layers
-> common: you can use directly
+> Common: you can use directly
-> special: need special net structure
+> Special: need special net structure
-> experienced: need to adjust parameters or try some times
+> Experienced: need to adjust parameters or try some times
-### common
+## Common
 - [CenterLoss](https://github.com/ydwen/caffe-face)
 ```prototxt
 layer {